 INDICATION

 WARNINGS AND PRECAUTIONS

-Congestive Heart Failure: KRYSTEXXA has not been formally studied in patients with congestive heart failure, but some patients in the pre-marketing placebo-controlled clinical trials experienced exacerbation.
+KRYSTEXXA has not been formally studied in patients with CHF, but some patients in the pre-marketing placebo-controlled clinical trials experienced exacerbation.
+Two cases of CHF exacerbation occurred during the trials in patients receiving treatment with KRYSTEXXA 8 mg every 2 weeks.
+No cases were reported in placebo-treated patients.
+Four subjects had exacerbations of pre-existing CHF while receiving KRYSTEXXA 8 mg every 2 weeks during the OLE study.
 Exercise caution in patients who have congestive heart failure and monitor patients closely following infusion.

 ADVERSE REACTIONS

-The most commonly reported adverse reactions (≥5%) are:
+The most common adverse reactions (≥5%) are:

-gout flares, infusion reactions, nausea, contusion or ecchymosis, nasopharyngitis, constipation, chest pain, anaphylaxis, and vomiting.
+Gout flares, infusion reactions, nausea, contusion or ecchymosis, nasopharyngitis, constipation, chest pain, anaphylaxis, and vomiting.

+INDICATION